 Important Information / Grade & Experience

-The Tay Descent is a 5 day and 4 night paddling journey.
+The river Tay canoe descent is a 5 day and 4 night paddling journey.
 By their very nature journeys on the water can be affected by weather and other environmental factors.
 Your guide/s may have to alter the itinerary to ensure group safety.
-For a day to day detailed itinerary please click here.

 This trip is moderately challenging.
 The open waters of Loch Tay can be tough in windy conditions but can be sailed making it relatively relaxing.
 The white water sections are mainly fun and straight-forward.
 River skills can be picked up as the journey progresses downstream and gets progressively more challenging.
 There are a couple of grade 2 or 2/3 rapids, however these can be inspected and portaged easily.
-No previous experience is required for this journey however we do recommend some previous paddling or white water experience.
+No previous experience is required for the river tay canoe descent however we do recommend some previous paddling or white water experience.
 We can offer 1 or 2 day canoe skills courses prior to your trip is you wish.

 |Arrive Day 5||Perth 4pm|

 |Day 1||Killin to Eilean nam Ban-naomh|